Maram T. Salaheldin

 In addition to compliance support, Maram provides consultation to clients on environmental management system (EMS) development and implementation, including internal EMS conformance auditing.
 She aids clients in achieving an effective EMS to manage their organization-specific environmental risks and to contribute to the success of their broader environmental, social, and governance (ESG) program.

 Prior to joining Clark Hill, Maram worked in EHS&S compliance and management systems consulting, interpreting and implementing practical applications of U.S. regulations, foreign laws, and international treaties and agreements for government and commercial clients across diverse sectors.
-Her support to government clients included the United States Agency for International Aid (USAID), National Institutes of Health (NIH), United States Geological Survey (USGS), and Bureau of Indian Affairs (BIA).
+Her support to government clients included the United States Agency for International Development (USAID), National Institutes of Health (NIH), United States Geological Survey (USGS), and Bureau of Indian Affairs (BIA).
 Her private sector experience featured consultation services to several Fortune 500 companies on EHS and product stewardship compliance for multiple jurisdictions throughout the Middle East and Africa, including Egypt, Saudi Arabia, the United Arab Emirates (UAE), Qatar, Mauritius, and the Seychelles.

 Maram is also an international speaker and trainer in the EHS&S management and compliance field.
 She is fluent in English and Arabic (native speaker), has professional working proficiency in French, and has limited working proficiency in Spanish.